MATURITY MODEL

 Specialisterne developed this model in partnership with Dr. Rob Austin of the Ivey School of Business at the University of Western Ontario in Canada.

 Most employers are already on a path toward increasing the diversity of their workforce.
-But it is hard for any organization to know how well it is doing, and to establish where they currently sit in relation to medium or long term goals, or to the ultimate goal of fully inclusive policies, processes and practices.
+But it is hard for any organisation to know how well it is doing, and to establish where they currently sit in relation to medium or long term goals, or to the ultimate goal of fully inclusive policies, processes, and practices.

 This model clearly defines a series of carefully considered qualities and criteria for each phase of maturity.
 An assessment of maturity can be defined for an organisation, a division, a department or even a particular process.
 For example, an organisation may have an employee onboarding process that all employees participate in when they first start their job.
 But that same organisation may have few if any recruitment programs targeting candidates from marginalised populations.
 Such and organisation would have achieved stage two maturity in recruitment but stage four in onboarding.